 Randall’s record of American firsts in xc skiing includes first World Cup women’s podium, first World Cup women’s victory, first World Championship women’s medal, first Olympic women’s top ten and first World Cup Overall women’s discipline leader.
-In the 2010 Winter Olympics she placed eighth in the women’s sprint, the best ever American women’s finish and is now looking to the 2014 Winter Olympics.
-Congratulations - we salute you!
+In the 2010 Winter Olympics she placed eighth in the women’s sprint, the best ever American women’s finish and she participated in the 2014 Winter Olympics.
+Congratulations!

 The Winter Olympics were first held in 1924 and 86 years passed before the US had a gold medalist cross country skier standing on a podium at the famous quadrennial competition.
 Bill Demong of Vermontville, NY was the man to attain the gold amongst a team destined to gather hardware in the 2010 Vancouver Olympics.
 In past games, American cross country skiers have had as much promise, but they have not delivered as expected, until the 2010 US Nordic Combined Team stepped up to the podium with individual gold and silver medals and a team silver medal.
 Johnny Spillane, Bill Demong, and Todd Lodwick had previously won world championships (Demong in 2009) and were internationally ranked 8th, 10th, and 13th respectively in the Nordic Combined World Cup standings last February.